Hudson Falls, New York

 Hudson Falls (formerly Sandy Hill) is a village located in Washington County, New York, United States.
 The village is in the southwest of the town of Kingsbury, on U.S. Route 4.
 Hudson Falls is part of the Glens Falls Metropolitan Statistical Area.
-As of the 2010 census, the village had a population of 7,281.
+As of the 2020 census, the village had a population of 7,428.
 It was the county seat of Washington County until 1994, when the county seat was moved to Fort Edward.

 History

 In 1764, Albert Baker built Kingsbury's first sawmill near what is known today as Baker's Falls.
 As early as 1792, the area of Kingsbury near Baker's Falls was referred to as Sandy Hill.
 In 1810, the hamlet incorporated as a village, keeping the name Sandy Hill.
 Its boundaries expanded to their current limits in the 1840s.

 Around 1824, the Glens Falls Feeder Canal was constructed to bring water from the Hudson River to the Champlain Canal.
 With the opening of the Feeder Canal, Sandy Hill became a prosperous manufacturing center, producing lumber, paper, pianos, wagons, pulleys, and other products.
-The Glens Falls Feeder Canal is no longer used commercial traffic, but the route of Canal is a fourteen mile long park, with a walking & bike trail on the old tow path.
+The Glens Falls Feeder Canal is no longer used by commercial traffic, but the route of Canal is a fourteen mile long park, with a walking and bike trail on the old tow path.

 Stone quarried in Hudson Falls was used to construct the Bennington Battle Monument (1889) and the Brooklyn Bridge.
 The former site of the quarry has been redeveloped for use by the Washington-Saratoga-Warren-Hamilton-Essex Board of Cooperative Educational Services.

-In 1851, Francis Wolle invented the first bag-making machine, and formed a company that would later become the Union Bag and Paper Company.
-In 1892 the company relocated from Bethlehem, Pennsylvania to Hudson Falls, where it had a paper mill.
-In 1906, Union Paper and Bag Co. built the Fenimore Bridge (Sandy Hill Bridge), spanning the Hudson River between Hudson Falls built in Washington County and town of Moreau in Saratoga County, since the company had plants in both locations.
+In 1851, Francis Wolle invented the first bag-making machine and formed a company that would later become the Union Bag and Paper Company.
+In 1892, the company relocated from Bethlehem, Pennsylvania, to Hudson Falls, where it had a paper mill.
+In 1906, the Union Paper and Bag Company built the Fenimore Bridge (Sandy Hill Bridge), spanning the Hudson River between Hudson Falls built in Washington County and the town of Moreau in Saratoga County, since the company had plants in both locations.
 For a brief period of time, the closed-spandrel arch bridge was the longest multiple span, reinforced-concrete arch bridge in the world.
-The bridge is now closed, but local officials hope to turn it into a pedestrian walkway.
+The bridge was closed to all traffic in 1989, although various plans have been proposed over the years to reopen the span; for example, in 2018, there was a proposal to convert it into a pedestrian walkway and bike path.